What are RFID Tags? Learn How RFID Tags Work, What They’re Used for, and Some of the Disadvantages of RFID Technology

 Since active RFID tags feature a larger, more rugged design than passive RFID tags, they are better suited for applications where durability is required.
 They are frequently used in toll payment transponder systems, cargo tracking applications, and even in devices used to track people.

 RFID tags aren’t ideal compared to other tracking labels for a number of reasons.
-Some problems with RFID include different security and technological issues.
+Some major problems with RFID include different security and technological issues.

 Another security concern for consumers is that RFID tags can be linked to individual credit cards, creating the potential for financial theft and fraud.